Hot Garlic Dill Pickles - ☺♥

 Once the covered pot of water again comes to a boil after inserting the jars of pickles, let the boiling continue on low to medium heat gently for five minutes.
 Then the jars can be removed and allowed to cool and seal.
 Remember to retighten the lids when the jars are removed from the boiling water.
 It is not necessary to can the pickles in the boiling water for any extended period due to the concentration of vinegar and salt in the brine.
 Canning in boiling water for too long will make the pickles soft instead of crisp.

-The alternative to canning is pasteurization at 180ºF for 30 minutes for the pickles and the brine.
+One alternative to canning is pasteurization at 180ºF for 30 minutes for the pickles and the brine.
 What I recommend first for reliable long term refrigerated storage of up to a year is increasing the salinity of the brine to increase the preservative effect.
 Add and mix well 1/4 cup of Kosher Salt per gallon of brine, then proceed with the pasteurization.
 Then you vacuum seal the pickles and brine and refrigerate the pickles for up to a year.
 Or, you can simply bottle and refrigerate the pickles and use them within three months.
+What is best is to add 1/10th of 1% by weight of sodium benzoate, which you can buy via the Internet, and then simply vacuum seal the pickles, don't worry about extra salt or vinegar, and skip pasteurization.
+That method will allow you to keep the pickles refrigerated for up to a year.

 Enjoy … and I know you will.